samratyeager/samratyeager/README.md

 ## Talking about personal stuffs:

 - I'm a CS Student.
-- I’m currently doing project designing.
+- I’m currently doing Internship.
 - How to reach me: coddingsamrat@gmail.com.
 - This is where I write, code, design and solve problems: